Peterborough Cathedral: Civil War to present

 The cathedral was vandalised during the English Civil War in 1643 by Parliamentarian troops.
 As was common at the time, almost all the stained glass and the medieval choir stalls were destroyed, and the high altar and reredos were demolished, as were the cloisters and Lady Chapel.
 All the monuments and memorials of the Cathedral were also damaged or destroyed.

 Some of the damage was repaired during the 17th and 18th centuries.
 Extensive restoration work began in 1883, which was initiated after large cracks appeared in the supporting pillars and arches of the main tower.
 These works included rebuilding of the central tower and its foundations, interior pillars, the choir and re-enforcements of the west front under the supervision of John Loughborough Pearson.
 New hand-carved choir stalls, cathedra (bishop's throne), choir pulpit and the marble pavement and high altar were added.
 A stepped level of battlements was removed from the central tower, reducing its height slightly.

 The cathedral was hit by a fire on the early evening of 22 November 2001; it is thought to have been started deliberately amongst plastic chairs stored in the North Choir Aisle.
-Fortunately the fire was spotted by one of the vergers allowing a swift response by emergency services.
+The fire was spotted by one of the vergers allowing a swift response by emergency services.
 The timing was particularly unfortunate, for a complete restoration of the painted wooden ceiling was nearing completion.
 The oily smoke given off by the plastic chairs was particularly damaging, coating much of the building with a sticky black layer.
 The seat of the fire was close to the organ and the combination of direct damage from the fire, and the water used to extinguish necessitated a full-scale rebuild of the instrument, putting it out of action for several years.

 An extensive programme of repairs to the west front began in July 2006 and has cost in excess of half a million pounds.
 This work is concentrated around the statues located in niches which have been so badly affected by years of pollution and weathering that, in some cases, they have only stayed intact thanks to iron bars inserted through them from the head to the body.
 The programme of work has sought donors to "adopt a stone".

 The sculptor Alan Durst was responsible for some of the work on the statues on the West Front.

-Choir

-There has been a choir at Peterborough Cathedral since its beginnings as a monastery.

 Misericords

-The Peterborough Cathedral most probably had a set of over thirty misericords dating from the fourteenth century.
+Peterborough Cathedral most probably had a set of over thirty misericords dating from the fourteenth century.
 However, only three now survive.